-The Regional Pacific NDC Hub aims to address identified needs and priorities of Pacific Island Countries to enhance and better successfully implement their NDCs.
+The Regional Pacific NDC Hub aims to address identified needs and priorities of Pacific Island Countries to enhance and successfully implement their NDCs.

-On July 3 and 4 2017, around 200 stakeholders from different organisations and sectors gathered in Suva, Fiji for the inaugural Climate Action Pacific Partnership Event.
-Also attending were leaders from 14 Pacific Island Countries.
-During this event, stakeholders raised the need for a regional NDC platform or mechanism to support Pacific Island Countries in enhancing and implementing their NDCs.
-This was further developed at the Partnership Days during pre-COP meetings in October in Nadi, Fiji, and side-events during COP23 in November.
+On July 3 and 4 2017, around 200 stakeholders from different organisations and sectors gathered in Suva, Fiji for the inaugural Climate Action Pacific Partnership (CAPP) Conference.
+Also attending were Leaders and Ministers from 14 Pacific Island Countries.
+During this conference and reflected at the Pacific Small Island Developing States (PSIDS) leaders meeting, stakeholders raised the need for a regional NDC platform or mechanism to support Pacific Island Countries in enhancing and implementing their NDCs.
+This was further developed at the CAPP Partnership Days during pre-COP meetings in October in Nadi, Fiji, and side-events during COP23 in November.

-At the NDC Partnership high-level event on November 14, 2017, the Hon Prime Minster of Fiji and President of COP 23 formally launched the Regional Pacific NDC Hub.
+At the NDC Partnership high-level event on November 14, 2017, the Hon.
+Prime Minister of Fiji and President of COP 23 formally launched the Regional Pacific NDC Hub.

-Based on consultations held since November 2017, this concept note describes the objectives of the Hub, proposed services to be offered and mechanisms for service delivery and proposed governance and institutional arrangements.
+Based on consultations held since November 2017, and in particular as part of the NDC Dialogue in Suva in March 2018, this design document describes the objectives of the Hub, proposed services to be offered, mechanisms for service delivery and proposed governance and institutional arrangements.